Table of Contents

 This example might be just 15 seconds long, but in that short time, Advil still manages to describe exactly how their product works and how long the effects will last; all by mentioning the names of the compounds in the pain reliever and describing what they do in the patient’s body in layman’s terms.

-Using characters, actors, and situations that your audience can relate to can help them connect with what you sell more easily, something particularly effective when the benefits of said product are difficult to demonstrate.
+Using animated characters can help you explain what you’re selling in more detail, something particularly effective when the intricacies of said product are difficult to demonstrate.

 JetBlue is an airline, so it sells flights and vacation packages.
 Though guess, right?
 But as you will be able to see in this piece, they market their services as an experience.